YousufSM/Machine-Learning-classifiation-/README.md

 Classification task using GLM, XGBoost and AutoML

 As an assignment under the module of Applied Machine Learning, our task was to create 3 classification models and compete on a private Kaggle competition.
-The [data](https://www.kaggle.com/c/aml2020/data) provided had masked 97 masked variables and the task was to focus on machine learning techniques rather than data comprehension.
+The [data](https://www.kaggle.com/c/aml2020/data) provided had 97 masked variables.

-I have used [H20](https://www.h2o.ai/) packages since this was the project requirement plus H20 provides seamless solutions to handle missing values, create variable interactions, provide grid search and (Bayesian Hyper Parameters)[https://towardsdatascience.com/a-conceptual-explanation-of-Bayesian-model-based-hyperparameter-optimization-for-machine-learning-b8172278050f] using HeperOpt.
+I have used [H20](https://www.h2o.ai/) packages since this was the project requirement plus H20 provides seamless solutions to handle missing values, create variable interactions, provide grid search and [Bayesian Hyper Parameters](https://towardsdatascience.com/a-conceptual-explanation-of-Bayesian-model-based-hyperparameter-optimization-for-machine-learning-b8172278050f) using HeperOpt.
 H20 is also been preferred due to its capability of parallel processing on multicore devices.
-Additionally, it provides an easier implementation of XGBoost and AutoML.
+Additionally, it provides an easier implementation of XGBoost and AutoML to me.

 Details of the models have been discussed below: